Affordable Care Act (ACA) Plan Information

 If you have questions, please contact Customer Service at 602-864-4465.

 Grace Periods and Claims Pending

 You are required to pay your premium by the scheduled due date.
 If you do not do so, your coverage could be canceled.
-For most BCBSAZ individual health care plans, if you do not pay your premium on time, you will receive a 31-day grace period.
+For most AZ Blue individual healthcare plans, if you do not pay your premium on time, you will receive a 31-day grace period.
 A grace period is a time period when your plan will not terminate even though you did not pay your premium.

-If you are enrolled in an individual health care plan offered on the Health Insurance Marketplace and you receive an advance premium tax credit, you will get a three-month grace period.
-BCBSAZ will pay all properly submitted claims for covered services received during the first month of the grace period.
-During the second and third months of that grace period, BCBSAZ will pend any claims you incur.
-If you pay your full outstanding premium before the end of the three-month grace period, BCBSAZ will pay properly submitted claims for covered services received in the second and third months of the grace period.
+If you are enrolled in an individual healthcare plan offered on the Health Insurance Marketplace and you receive an advance premium tax credit, you will get a three-month grace period.
+AZ Blue will pay all properly submitted claims for covered services received during the first month of the grace period.
+During the second and third months of that grace period, AZ Blue will pend any claims you incur.
+If you pay your full outstanding premium before the end of the three-month grace period, AZ Blue will pay properly submitted claims for covered services received in the second and third months of the grace period.
 If you do not pay all of your outstanding premium by the end of the three-month grace period, your coverage will terminate, and we will not pay for any pended claims submitted for you during the second and third months of the grace period.
 Your provider may balance bill you for those services.

 It is important to pay your premium on time to avoid termination of coverage.
 In certain circumstances, coverage may be terminated retroactively.
 This may occur, for example, if you are entitled to a premium grace period but fail to make your premium payment before the end of the grace period.
 In such event, claims for services rendered during some or all of the grace period will be denied.